LLNL/benchpark/docs/3-opt-edit-experiment.rst

      │  └── package.py
      └── repo.yaml

-You can edit any of them to change the behavior of your experiments.
+You can edit these configuration files to change the behavior of your experiments.

 System specification
 --------------------